Jmr3366/Lib_onMouseOverlay/README.md

 On the library token, you will find these Macro Groups: **Self, PC, Friend, NPC, Foe, Other**.
 Each group will contain 9 macros that align with each tile location on the overlay.
+These are the macros you need to edit.

 `onMouseOverlay_Image_Template.xcf` file is for GIMP at https://www.gimp.org/ It includes several options to create custom overlays.